Because palliative care is comprehensive, it is offered by a team of health care professionals.

 - End-of-life support for you and your loved ones

-Palliative care programs are currently established at Good Samaritan Regional Medical Center and Samaritan Albany General Hospital.
+A palliative care program is currently established at Samaritan Albany General Hospital.

 For more information call: